top of page

 • In 2021, a further 7.1% (4.1 million) of the overall population were proficient in English (English or Welsh in Wales) but did not speak it as their main language.

-• Most common languages other than English (English or Welsh in Wales) in 2021 were Polish (1.1%, 612,000), Romanian (0.8%, 472,000), Panjabi (0.5%, 291,000), and Urdu (0.5%, 270,000).
+• Most common languages other than English in 2021 were Polish (1.1%, 612,000), Romanian (0.8%, 472,000), Punjabi (0.5%, 291,000), and Urdu (0.5%, 270,000).

 Primary research